 - At least one-third of the Board should comprise Independent Directors.

-For FY 2017, the NRC has reviewed and determined that the Independent Directors of the Manager are independent according to the 2012 Code and Regulation 13E of the draft amendments to the Securities and Futures (Licencing and Conduct of Business) Regulations.
+For FY 2018, the NRC has reviewed and determined that the Independent Directors of the Manager are independent according to the 2012 Code, the Listing Manual of the SGX-ST and Regulation 13E of the SF(LCB)R.

 None of the Independent Directors have served the Board beyond nine years from the date of their first appointments.